fasterius/mainly.nvim/README.md

 The core of `mainly.nvim` lived in my own Neovim configuration for quite some time before I thought it was time to make it into a proper plugin.
-It is meant to be used together with your statusline for working with Nextflow development, where it disambiguates the abundantly available `main.nf` filename by added its (grand)parent directory name to the filename.
+It is meant to be used together with your statusline; a niche use case for Nextflow development with Neovim.
+I hope it's as useful to you as it has been to me!